jezhumble/cdsite/_pages/foundations/test-automation.md

 [_Explore It!_](http://www.amazon.com/dp/1937785025?tag=contindelive-20).
 I
 [recorded an interview](/2012/10/elisabeth-hendrickson-discusses-agile-testing/)
 with her where we discuss the role of testers, acceptance test driven development, and the impact of continuous delivery on testing.
+Watch her awesome 30m talk [On the Care and Feeding of Feedback Cycles](https://www.youtube.com/watch?v=91nAd6sLamI).

 * Gojko Adzic's
   [Specification By Example](http://www.amazon.com/dp/1617290084?tag=contindelive-20)